Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Clarify with specialists

-Renegotiate based on facts
+Renegotiate based on findings

 Choosing an Inspector

-Clear reporting
+Clear reporting style

 Local experience